DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Background

-Somewhat similar to learning from PC data is learning from ranking data, i.e., data where items are ordered by preference or outcome rather than assigned absolute values.
-An approach that uses DTs to learn directly from ranking data is introduced by \citet{cheng_decision_2009}.
-The model uses a ranking probability model (Mallows model) at every potential split to find a split value that partitions the data into the most homogeneous subgroups of rankings.
-This method would be suitable for active learning, although Mallows model is computationally expensive.
-However, this method is made for label preferences, where the training data consists of pairwise comparisons among labels associated with the objects, whereas in our research we focus on object preferences instead, where the training data consists of pairwise comparisons among the characteristics or attributes associated with the objects \citep{benavoli2024tutorial}.
-Similarly, \citet{rebelo_empirical_2008} build a tree directly from ranking data.
-Although, their method is correlation-based rather than probabilistic, making it unsuitable for active learning.
-The splits are determined by finding the attribute that maximizes the intra-cluster similarity of the resulting subsets, where similarity is measured by the average Spearman's rank correlation coefficient.
-Finally, \citet{liu_score-scale_2016} transform the PCs into a scoring vector using a scoring system.
-Each object receives a point whenever it is preferred to another object.
-The preference learning problem is now re-framed as a multi-response regression task, the higher the score, the more preferred the object is, leading to a regression tree.
+Somewhat similar to learning from PCs is learning from ranking data, i.e., data where items are ordered by preference.
+Cheng et al.~\cite{cheng_decision_2009} propose a DT that uses a ranking probability model (Mallows model) as splitting heuristic.
+This method is suitable for active learning, although computationally expensive.
+However, it is made for label preferences, where the training data consists of PCs among labels associated with the objects, whereas in our research we focus on object preferences, where the training data consists of PCs among the characteristics or attributes associated with the objects \cite{benavoli2024tutorial}.
+Similarly, Rebelo \& Soares~\cite{rebelo_empirical_2008} build a tree directly from ranking data but their method is correlation-based instead of probabilistic, making it unsuitable for active learning.
+Finally, Liu \& Shih~\cite{liu_score-scale_2016} transform the PCs into a scoring vector using a scoring system and reframe the preference learning problem as a multi-response regression task where the higher the score, the more preferred the object is.
 This method also lacks a probabilistic estimate and is therefore not suitable to active learning.

-Note that while probabilistic extensions of DTs, such as Bayesian DTs (e.g., \citet{Chipman01091998, nuti_explainable_2021}) exist, these methods are not applicable to PCs yet.
-In conclusion, a truly interpretable sample-efficient DT should provide a probabilistic estimate of the preference value in each leaf.
-Additionally, to be cognitively easy to use for the DM, it should be trained on object PC data.
-To the best of our knowledge, no such method exists.
+Existing tree-based solutions to ranking or PCS are thus not suitable for active learning on object preferences.
+At the same time, probabilistic extensions of DTs, such as Bayesian DTs (e.g., \cite{Chipman01091998, nuti_explainable_2021}) exist but are not applicable to PC data.
+To the best of our knowledge, a globally interpretable DT that can be used for active learning and learns directly on PC data does not yet exist.